 Penalty is chargeable on the first day of default and on the first day of each calendar month thereafter in which default continues as set out in the Municipal Act.
 The penalty rate is 1.25% per month.

-The Treasurer and/or other staff have no authority to waive or alter a penalty for any reason.
+The tax collector has no authority to waive or alter penalty and/or interest for any reason.

 To calculate the total taxes: Assessment value x applicable tax rate = Total Taxes